yuandahanif/NSO-inspired-discord-theme/README.md

 ## <div align="center">!!!This is ongoing project!!!</div>

 A Discord theme inspired by the visual novel, [NEEDY STREAMER OVERLOAD](https://store.steampowered.com/app/1451940/NEEDY_STREAMER_OVERLOAD) (also known as NEEDY GIRL OVERDOSE).
-Please note that this theme is not affiliated with the game or its developers.
 This theme is based on the game's art style and the [OMGkawaiiAngel](https://angelkawaii.com/) website.
-Lastly don't over do it, this theme is meant to be fun, simple, and user friendly (**don't change too much font or add too much animations, it will be hard to read and use**).

 ## Todo/Idea list